 To get a good picture of how well your body is handling insulin, ask your doctor to get your fasting insulin tested.
 This, along with understanding the health of your microbiome are two of the most important indicators for health and the prevention of disease.

 If you’re interested in fasting but feel intimidated, intermittent fasting may be an easy place to start.
 In my New York Times bestselling book, Glow15, I talk in detail about my personal experiences with, and also the established benefits of intermittent fasting.
 Here’s how IF works on the Glow15 plan: on three non-consecutive days, you will fast for 16 hours and eat during an eight-hour period.
-You can begin your fast after dinner, so that the majority of your non-eating hours occur during sleep.
+You can begin your fast after dinner so that the majority of your non-eating hours occur during sleep.
 For example, if you stop eating at 8:00 pm, and then fast overnight, your first meal will be at 12:00 pm the next day.
 Essentially, you will only be skipping breakfast!
 As long as your fast lasts for 16 hours, you can adapt your IF to your schedule.
-If you have any digestive issues and have tried every diet with no relief, I am so excited for you to grab your copy of Glow15, in which I will guide you through how to make the hours work for you, your body and your lifestyle.
-Once you see and feel the effect, you will want to experience more.
-In the meantime, start cooking the Glow15 way with these tasty FREE recipes!
+If you have any digestive issues and have tried every diet with no relief, I am so excited for you to grab your copy of Glow15.
+The softcover version of the book just launched, and in the book, I guide you through how to make the hours work for you, your body and your lifestyle.